ankitdsh/TV_GUIDE/README.md

 *	Sorting based on Channel Name / Number (i.e channelStbNumber)
 *	Toggling Favourites	+ device persistence
 *	Searching for a Channel
-*	Fetch Programme details for only those Channels in the ViewPort (needs more work on this)
+*	Fetch Programme details for only those Channels in the ViewPort

 ## Whats Included
 *	VueJS
 *	Vuex